revel/revel/manual/i18n-messages.md

 For users who have defined English (`en`) as their preferred language, Revel would resolve `greeting` to `Hello`.
 Only in specific cases where the user's locale has been explicitly defined as `en-GB` or `en-US` would the `greeting` message be resolved using the specific sections.

-Messages defined under a section that is not a valid region are allowed but ultimately useless (as they will never be resolved).
+**Important note:** messages defined under a section that is not a valid region are technically allowed but ultimately useless (as they will never be resolved).

+### Referencing and arguments

+#### Referencing

+Messages in message files can reference eachother.
+This allows users to compose a single message from multiple other messages.
+The syntax for referencing other messages is
+`%(key)s`.
+For example:

+    greeting=Hello
+    greeting.name=Rob
+    greeting.suffix=, welcome to Revel!
+    greeting.full=%(greeting)s %(greeting.name)s%(greeting.suffix)s

+*Note:* referencing is a [goconfig file](https://github.com/robfig/goconfig) feature.

+#### Arguments

+Messages support one or more arguments.
+Arguments in messages are resolved using the same rules as the go `fmt` package.
+For example:

+    greeting.name_arg=Hello %s!

+## Resolving messages

+Messages can be resolved from either a *view template* or a *controller*.

+### Controller

+Each controller has a convenience function `Message(...)` that can be used to resolve messages.

+...

+### Template

+...

+## Resolving the client locale

+...

+* Cookie
+* Accept-Language HTTP header
+* Default language

+...